benjaminlozanow/pdb_data_download/README.md

 # Download data from the PDB

-The purpose of this project is to provide with an alternative to *rsync* to download data from the PDB https://files.wwpdb.org/pub/pdb/data/structures/divided/mmCIF after I had a problem with my university firewall to download the mmCIF database to run AlphaFold locally.
+The purpose of this project is to provide an alternative to *rsync* to download data from the PDB https://files.wwpdb.org/pub/pdb/data/structures/divided/mmCIF after I had a problem with my university firewall to download the mmCIF database to run AlphaFold locally.
 Nevertheless, it should work to download other type of data from this same source.

 ## Before you start